ilianaMar/restAssured/README.md

 - Used POJO to build response payload

 ### ALLURE REPORTS
-- Install locally allure depends on your find information https://docs.qameta.io/allure/#_installing_a_commandline
+- Install locally allure depends on your OS.
+You can find more information https://docs.qameta.io/allure/#_installing_a_commandline
 - Delete target directory
 - Run **mvn clean test** for all tests or run **mvn clean test -Dtest="NameOFTest"** for example **mvn clean test -Dtest="BestBuyProductsApiTests"**